Pleasure Craft Operator Card

 Do you Have the Card?

-All Canadian boat operators must carry proof of competency - normally a Pleasure Craft Operator Card - to operate a boat with a motor.
-It's often referred to as "the Card", licence, or PCOC.
-New testing requirements come into effect in 2011 (see below).
+All Canadian boat operators must carry proof of competency - normally a Pleasure Craft Operator Card - to operate any boat with a motor.
+It's often referred to as "the Card", boating licence, or PCOC.

 Who must carry proof of competency?